Pirates–Reds rivalry: 1970 NLCS

-Right out of the gate as both teams started the 1970 season in their new ballparks; the Pirates would begin a string of winning the NL East for 5 of the first 6 seasons that decade, the Reds would win the NL West 4 of the first 6 seasons the same decade.
+In June 1970, both the Reds and Pirates moved into new ballparks; The Reds left Crosley Field for Riverfront Stadium in June, while the Pirates left Forbes Field for Three Rivers Stadium.
+The Pirates would begin a string of winning the NL East for 5 of the first 6 seasons that decade, the Reds would win the NL West 4 of the first 6 seasons the same decade.
 On July 16, 1970, the Pittsburgh Pirates began play after the All-Star break by opening new Three Rivers Stadium against the rival Reds.
 Cincinnati's Tony Perez hit the park's first home run, and Willie Stargell later homered for the Bucs.
 The contest was decided on a 9th inning RBI single from Lee May to give the Reds a 3-2 decision.
 The two teams found themselves on a postseason collision course for the first time as the Pirates were armed with players such as all-star right fielder Roberto Clemente, star slugger left fielder Willie Stargell, and pitcher Steve Blass; they were armed to clash directly with the Reds, who by this season had armed a deadly batting lineup featuring such legends as Johnny Bench, Pete Rose, Tony Pérez, and Joe Morgan.
 Despite the showing of Pittsburgh's batting lineup; the Reds won the series in a sweep.

 Following the loss in the NLCS; the Pirates managed to beat the San Francisco Giants in 4 games en route to winning the 1971 World Series over the Baltimore Orioles.